dotnet/docs-maui/docs/fundamentals/gestures/tap.md

 ```

 > [!WARNING]
-> A `TapGestureRecognizer` that sets the `Buttons` property to `Secondary` doesn't respect the `NumberOfTapsRequired` property when it's greater than one.
+> On Windows, a `TapGestureRecognizer` that sets the `Buttons` property to `Secondary` doesn't respect the `NumberOfTapsRequired` property when it's greater than one.

-In addition, a `TapGestureRecognizer` can be defined so that either the primary or secondary mouse button triggers the gesture on Windows:
+In addition, a `TapGestureRecognizer` can be defined so that either the primary or secondary mouse button triggers the gesture:

 ```xaml
 <TapGestureRecognizer Tapped="OnTapGestureRecognizerTapped"